Scouting for Food

 Each night children and families go to bed hungry.
 A Scout who helps those in need will develop kindness, compassion and a lifetime need to make a difference in the world.

-Online Form for Segments!
 Scouts receive a Scouting for Food segment for participating.
 Click the link above to submit your Scouting for Food segment request online.
 Segments will be mailed to the main contact provided.
+You may also submit a paper form to the Council office.

 - Diapers (all sizes)